identity-box/identity-box/workspaces/telepath/README.md

 ```

 Subscribe is an asynchronous operation and consists of establishing the connection
 with the web socket server and then identifying itself as one of the connecting parties (as described above).
-It is recommended to wait for the
+You must wait for the
-`subscribe` call to finish.
-Currently, if you `emit` a message before `subscribe` finished, the message will be recorded and transmitted as soon
+`subscribe` call to finish before emitting messages.
+If you `emit` a message before `subscribe` finished, an exception will be thrown.
-as the client successfully identifies itself to the queuing server.
-As this increases complexity without much added value, for future compatibility
-we recommend to first wait for `subscribe` to finish and only then start _emitting_ messages.

 `subscribe` may throw one of the following errors: